All You Need To Know About Investing in Business Loans

 How to Evaluate P2B Platforms

 Evaluating P2P (peer-to-peer) platforms isn’t easy.
-In fact, we look at 93 different factors when reviewing and rating P2P platforms, and, when it comes to P2B platforms, there are additional criteria investors should be aware of.
+In fact, we look at 93 different factors when reviewing and rating P2P platforms, and, when it comes to P2B lending platforms, there are additional criteria investors should be aware of.

-Investing on P2B platforms by using one of the automated investment strategies is quite risky as most P2B platforms’ auto invest tools won’t give investors full control over their investments.
+Investing on P2B lending platforms by using one of the automated investment strategies is quite risky as most P2B platforms’ auto invest tools won’t give investors full control over their investments.

 Therefore, we suggest evaluating each business loan manually, unless you have already done your own due diligence and are aware of the borrower’s financial performance.